 · How weak the effort of my heart, how ___________ my warmest thought!

 · When ends life’s transient dream, when death’s ____________, sullen stream shall o’er me roll…

 · Till our __________ and selfish natures, warmed by You, at length believe…

 Aluminum cans: Please save your aluminum cans and recycle them here at church!
 Drop them off in the trailer parked in the southwest back corner of our church parking lot.
 All proceeds go to our Comfort Dog ministry.
 Thank you!

-Drummer/Bass Player/Singers/Instrumentalists Needed for Contemporary Worship Teams We are still in need of some new instrumentalists in our Praise Team Band when we start back up!
-If you would like to sing or play on a regular basis, talk to Scott (426-1130 or firstname.lastname@example.org ).
+Drummer/Bass Player/Singers/Instrumentalists Needed for Contemporary Worship Teams We are always in need of some new instrumentalists or singers in our Praise Team Band!
+If you would like to sing or play on a regular basis, talk to Scott (426-1130 or email@example.com ).
 Time commitment depends solely on you, as little or as much as you desire.

-Monthly rotation of hymnal liturgies for “Joyful Heritage” services:
+Monthly rotation of hymnal liturgies for “Joyful Heritage” (early) services:

 First week: Divine Service Setting 1